nichmol11/Earth-Engine-Guide/documentation.md

 We can add UI elements to make our Earth Engine applications dynamic and to allow users to interact with the data without needing to write any code themselves.

 ### Adding a switch/button
 We can easily add simple switches and buttons to the UI.
 These can be used to perform different functions, fot example to allow the user to switch back and forth between multiple layers on the map.
+The basic code to initialise a button is as follows:
 ```js
 //Adding a button to the UI
 var button = ui.Button({